-🔟 Intimate Museums
+Intimate Museums

-Fundación Forner-Bigatti

-This stark white house offers a glimpse into the lives of porteño avant-garde artists Raquel Forner and Alfredo Bigatti.
+Fundación Forner-Bigatti This stark white house offers a glimpse into the lives of porteño avant-garde artists Raquel Forner and Alfredo Bigatti.
 Inside, there are sculptures, photos, and paintings in former workshops as well as the central garden.

-Map F3 • Calle Bethlem 443 • 4362-9171 • Call for timings • www.formerbigatti.com.ar collection of over 1,000 pieces of Argentinian art. (§) Map R6 • Dique 4
+Map F3 • Calle Bethlem 443 • 4362-9171 • Call for

 Museo Fortabat

+The Museo Fortabat

-Opened in 2008 following a drama-filled gestation, the Museo Fortabat breaks up Puerto Madero Este's tiresome businesspark chic with a building as distinctive as its
+breaks up Puerto Madero

+Este's tiresome businesspark chic with a building

+as distinctive as its

+collection of over 1,000

+pieces of Argentinian

+art. @ Map R6 • Dique 4